Nepal Impact Expedition

 As we move forward, our route mostly follows the river, leading us up and down on uneven trails.
 The temperature will rise, and the trek will become tougher as we ascend .
 Along the way of our journey, we will have plenty of opportunities to enjoy the breathtaking views of the river and waterfalls.
 Just after starting, we will hit a steep patch of dirt and uneven path following which the trek will become smoother.

-Nawarpani to Kalang (6-7 Hours of Trek)_Day 7
+Nawarpani to Dho Tarap (7 Hours of Trek)_Day 7

 The trail today goes all the way uphill from Nawar Pani in a wide gorge alongside the Trape river.
 We will cross the river multiple times, and along the trail, we can encounter mules, horses, and yaks as they use as transportation.
 And we may have a chance to see some wildlife such as Musk deer and Himalayan Thar.
-Once we reach the village, we will be welcomed by the villagers who are known for their warmth and hospitality.
-The welcome will be done in the traditional manner and then we shall settle down to rest.
-In the evening, we shall do a baseline survey of the village for the Solar Grids.
+After walking for several more hours, we reach the village of Dho Tarap which is surrounded by an irregular stone wall.
+In this valley both Bon Po and Chaiba religious sects reside together.
+Tarap is also inhabited by a few Tibetans and mostly Magars who have lived here for many generations.

-Today is the last day of trekking and a good one too.
-The trek meandors through mountains that rise higher and steeper with the ridges intersecting each other.
-Most of the route sticks along the galcial river streams and the journey will be fun with stories of the impact created in the village.
+After having solar powered the centuries old monastery and having celebrated with the villagers, its time to head back.
+The trek meanders through mountains that rise higher and steeper with the ridges intersecting each other.
+Most of the route sticks along the glacial river streams and the journey will be fun with stories of the impact created in the Monastery.

 13. Day 13 Dharapani to Dunai (3-4 Hours Trek) and drive to Juphal